Battle of Copenhagen (1801): Background

-Although the Admiralty had instructed Parker to frustrate the league, by force if necessary, he was a naturally cautious person and moved slowly.
+Although the British Admiralty had instructed Parker to frustrate the league, by force if necessary, he was a naturally cautious person and moved slowly.
 He wanted to blockade the Baltic despite the danger of the combination of fleets; Nelson wanted to ignore Denmark and Sweden, who were both reluctant partners in the alliance, and instead sail to the Baltic to fight the Russians.
 In the end Nelson was able to persuade Sir Hyde to attack the Danish fleet currently concentrated off Copenhagen.
 Promised naval support for the Danes from Karlskrona, in Sweden, did not arrive, perhaps because of adverse winds.
 The Prussians had only minimal naval forces and also could not assist.
 On 30 March, the British force passed through the narrows between Denmark and Sweden, sailing close to the Swedish coast to put themselves as far from the Danish guns as possible; fortunately for the British, the Swedish batteries remained silent.

 Attacking the Danish fleet would have been difficult as Parker's delay in sailing had allowed the Danes to prepare their positions well.
 Most of the Danish ships were not fitted for sea but were moored along the shore with old ships (hulks), no longer fit for service at sea, but still powerfully armed, as a line of floating batteries off the eastern coast of the island of Amager, in front of the city in the King's Channel.
-The northern end of the line terminated at the Tre Kroner forts ('Three Crowns' – Denmark, Norway, and Sweden, referring to the Kalmar Union, Three Crowns is also the Swedish coat of arms) armed with 68 guns (equal to twice the broadside of a typical ship-of-the-line).
-North of the fort, in the entrance to Copenhagen harbour, were two ships-of-the-line, a large frigate, and two brigs, all rigged for sea, and two more hulks.
+The northern end of the line terminated at the Tre Kroner forts armed with 68 guns (equal to twice the broadside of a typical ship-of-the-line).
+North of the fort, in the entrance to Copenhagen harbour, were two ships of the line, a large frigate, and two brigs, all rigged for sea, and two more hulks.
 Batteries covered the water between the Danish line and the shore, and further out to sea a large shoal, the Middle Ground, constricted the channel.
 The British had no reliable charts or pilots, so Captain Thomas Hardy spent most of the night of 31 March taking soundings in the channel up to the Danish line.
 Even so, the British ships were not able to locate the deepest part of the channel properly and so kept too far to seaward.